MorghusDragon/stream-to-vrchat/README.md

 Using [OBS](https://obsproject.com/), change your Stream Service to "Custom" and enter the following URL:

+* Windows from your PC:

+    rtmp://localhost/

+* Linux with VPS:

     rtmps://your-dns-name.com:1936/

 Replace `your-dns-name.com` with the `HOSTNAME` you set in your `.env` file.